 Contribution to Editorial Decisions

-Peer review assists the editor in making editorial decisions and through the editorial communications with the author may also assist the author in improving the paper.
+Peer review assists the editor in making editorial decisions, and through the editorial communications with the author may also assist the author in improving the paper.
 Peer review is an essential component of formal scholarly communication and lies at the heart of the scientific method.
-In addition to the specific ethics-related duties described below, reviewers are asked generally to treat authors and their work as they would like to be treated themselves and to observe proper reviewing etiquette.
+In addition to the specific ethics-related duties described below, reviewers are generally asked to treat authors and their work as they would like to be treated themselves and observe proper reviewing etiquette.

 Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the editor and decline to participate in the review process.